LunarLumos/learn/ds/README.md

 **Q6.
 Determining the Chromatic Number**
-- **Explanation**: The chromatic number of a graph is the smallest number of colors needed to color the vertices so that no two adjacent vertices share the same color.
-To find this number, we can start coloring the graph.
-For example, we can color the first vertex with color 1.
-Then, we color the adjacent vertices with color 2.
-We keep doing this until all vertices are colored.
-If we can do it with just two colors, then the chromatic number is 2.
-This is important for problems like scheduling, where we want to avoid conflicts.
+To determine the **chromatic number** of the given directed graph, we need to find the **minimum number of colors** required to color the vertices such that no two adjacent vertices share the same color.
+Let's go step by step to understand how to calculate it.

+---

+### **Step 1: Understanding the Graph**
+Looking at **Figure 01**, we can see that the graph represents **historical places as vertices** and **travel costs as weighted edges** between them.
+The presence of an edge between two vertices means that these locations are directly connected.

+Since every vertex in the graph has direct edges to multiple other vertices, it is important to analyze the structure to determine the chromatic number correctly.

+---

+### **Step 2: Identifying the Graph Type**
+From observation, we notice that:
+- Every vertex is connected to multiple other vertices.
+- The graph appears to be **fully connected**, meaning each vertex has edges connecting it to every other vertex.
+- A fully connected graph with \( n \) vertices is called a **complete graph** and is denoted as \( K_n \).

+To confirm, let's count the number of vertices and check their connections:
+- The graph has **7 vertices** (representing historical places).
+- Each vertex is directly connected to the other 6 vertices, meaning **every vertex shares an edge with all others**.

+Since each vertex is connected to all others, this is a **complete graph** \( K_7 \).

+---

+### **Step 3: Chromatic Number of a Complete Graph**
+For a **complete graph \( K_n \)**, the chromatic number is always equal to the number of vertices.
+This is because:
+- Every vertex is adjacent to every other vertex.
+- Since adjacent vertices **must** have different colors, each vertex must be assigned a unique color.

+Thus, for \( K_7 \), the chromatic number is:
+\[
+\chi(K_7) = 7
+\]
-- **Example**: If we have a graph with three vertices connected in a triangle, we would need three colors to color them so that no two adjacent vertices have the same color.
-Thus, the chromatic number would be 3.
+This means we need **7 different colors** to properly color this graph while ensuring that no two adjacent vertices have the same color.

+---

+### **Step 4: Conclusion**
+Since the given graph is a complete graph with 7 vertices, the **minimum number of colors required (chromatic number) is 7**.

+**Final Answer:**
+**The chromatic number of Figure 01 is 7, meaning we need 7 different colors to color the vertices correctly.**

 **Q7.
 Mr. Tamim's Solutions to QA and QB**
 - **QA**: